Skip to main content

 In ASIC v Plymin, Elliott & Harrison [2003] VSC 123, the Supreme Court of Victoria set out the indicators of insolvency that are now the standard checklist used by courts and liquidators: continuing losses, overdue taxes, suppliers on COD terms, inability to borrow further and creditors unpaid outside normal terms.
 Non-executive director Elliott was ordered to pay $1.4 million in compensation and received a 4-year disqualification.

-Practical lesson: Monitor the company's cash flow projections and balance sheet at every board meeting.
+In practice this means monitoring the company's cash flow projections and balance sheet at every board meeting.
 If there is any doubt about solvency, obtain professional insolvency advice immediately and record the steps taken.
 If the company is approaching insolvency, consider whether the safe harbour provisions can be engaged.

 5. Fiduciary Duties at Common Law